4meta5/notes/Principles/Principles.md

 At the same time, higher-level consciousness resides in your neocortex, more specifically in the part called the prefontal cortex.
 This is the most distinctively human feature of your brain; relative to the rest of the brain, it's larger in humans than in most other species.
 This is hwere you experience the conscious awareness of decision making (the so-called "executive function"), as well as the application of logic and reasoning.

+### Reconcile Feelings with Thinking
+For most people, life is a never-ending battle between these two parts of the brain.
+While the amygdala's reactions come in spurts and then subside, reactions from the prefrontal cortex are more gradual and constant.
+The biggest difference between people who guide their own personal evolution and achieve their goals and those who don't is that those who make progress reflect on what causes their amygdala hijackings.

 ## Appreciate the Art of Thoughtful Disagreement
 > *In thoughtful disagreement, your goal is not to convince the other party that you are right -- it is to find out which view is true and decide what to do about it.*

 - To me, it's pointless when people get angry with each other when they disagree because most disagreements aren't threats as much as opportunities for learning
 - You should be open-minded and assertive at the same time -- you should hold and explore conflicting possibilities in your mind while moving fluidly toward whatever is likely to be true based on what you learn.
 - To do this well, approach the conversation in a way that conveys that you're just trying to understand...Ask questions like "Would you rather I be open with my thoughts and questions or keep them to myself?"; "Are we going to try to convince each other that we a re right or are we going to open-mindedly hear each other's perspectives to try to figure out what's true and what to do about it?"; or "Are you arguing with me or seeking to understand my perspective?"

+# Signals

+## People Taxonomy
+> I'm not a huge fan of putting people in boxes, but patterns exist in human behavior.
+Likewise, I don't exclusively match any specific box, but it is useful to be reflective on where I tend to lean.

+The four main assessments we use are the Myers-Briggs Type Indicator (MBTI), the Worksplace Personality Inventory, the Team Dimensions Profile, and Stratified Systems Theory.

+### Introversion vs. Extroversion
+Introverts focus on the inner world and get their energy from ideas, memories, and experiences while extroverts are externally focused and get their energy from being with people.
+Introversion and extroversion are also linked to differences in communication styles.
+If you have a friend who loves to "talk out" ideas (and even has trouble thinking through something if there isn't someone around to work it through with), he or she is likely an extrovert.
+Introverts will usually find such conversations painful, preferring to think privately and share only after they've worked things out on their own.
+I've found that it is important to help each communicate in the wa that they feel most comfortable.
+For example, introverts often prefer communicating in writing (such as email) rather than speaking in group settings and tend to be less open with their critical thoughts.

+### Intuiting vs Sensing
+Some people see big pictures (forests) and others see details (trees).

+### Thinking vs Feeling
+> page 227

+### Planning vs Perceiving
+> page 227

+### Baseball Cards
+*This led to oe of my most valuable management rools: Baseball Cards...In creating the attributes for our baseball cards, I used a combination of adjectives we already used to describe people, like "conceptual", "reliable", "creative", and "determined"; the actions people took or didn't take such as "holding others accountable" or "pushing through to results"; and terms from personality tests such as "extroverted" or "judging".
+Once the cards were established, I created a process to have people evaluate each other, with the people rated highest in each dimension (e.g. "most creative") having more weight on the ratings of other people in that dimension.
+People with proven track records in a certain area would get more believability, or decision-making weight, within that area.
+By recording these qualities in people's Baseball Cards, others who'd never worked with them before could know what to expect from them.*

 ### Signs of Close-Mindedness